AshleyEMMiller/ashleysdigitalgarden/src/site/notes/02. Notes/Notes/Buying Bras.md

 I think this is the frustrating bit.
 I would argue that bras are essential.
 I cannot comfortably live my life outside of my home without one.
 Sports bras doubly so.
 We are told we must exercise to stay healthy and when you have a G cup exercise is not happening without a good fitting sports bra.
 I **cannot** run without proper running shoes.
 I **cannot** leave my house or exercise without a well-fitting appropriate bra.
 These are not about fashion trends.
 There are essentials.

 ---
 [^1]: Frankly I disagree with this argument based on the 2022 Harvard Business Review report on increased markup from 2016-2019 ([[02.
 Notes/Excalidraw/Since 2006-2019 retailers have make 30 percent profit on mark up.excalidraw 1\|Since 2006-2019 retailers have make 30 percent profit on mark up.excalidraw 1]]) and price increases and 2023 reports indicating that corporate profits were driving inflation more usual.
+See [[02.
+Notes/Notes/Why are goods and services so crappy?\|Why are goods and services so crappy?]]